 Aviary bows to those who must have chocolate for dessert with chocolate cake, spiced pears, port sorbet and a crispy cinnamon stick.
 I wasn’t particularly interested in this dish, as I’ve had enough boring chocolate desserts to last a lifetime, but as with so many things on the menu, I was quite surprised.
 The cake was not too sweet and was lighter than I expected, but still moist, holding its shape like an intense chocolate pillow.
 Thin slices of carefully caramelized pears were perched atop.
 When the intensity of the chocolate threatened to overwhelm, a quick dip into the complex sweet port sorbet smoothed everything out.

-On most nights, the service is very good.
+I’ve never had any issues with the service at Aviary.
 The staff is happy to offer suggestions and guide you through the various menu options.
 However, on busy nights, they seem to get overwhelmed, and dishes tend to get plopped on to the table without any sort of explanation about what is what, and any special instructions on the best way to approach them.

 - Atmosphere: C (loud when full)